FoalTS/foal/docs/cookbook/validation.md

 `ValidateBody` and `ValidateQuery` are hooks to control the body and the query of the requests received by the server.
 They validate the `context.request.body` with the given schema.
 If the validation fails then an `HttpResponseBadRequest` is returned with the validation errors as `content`.

-Note: You can provide your own instance of Ajv.

 *Example*:
 ```typescript
 @Controller()